11 Easy Ways to Be Greener for Earth Day

 And grab a little guy for your desk at work, too.
 House plants and desk plants have been proven to improve your mood and raise productivity, but they also purify the air by removing volatile organic compounds (VOCs) found in homes and offices.
 They also absorb carbon dioxide and increase the humidity.
 Low-maintenance plants include pothos, spider plants, jade, various succulents, and peace lilies.

-Cut up paper that has only been used on one side and use it to scribble reminders, notes, grocery lists, etc. Or flip it over for any kids you know to color on.
+Cut up paper that has only been used on one side and use it to scribble reminders, notes, grocery lists, and more.
+Or flip it over for any kids you know to color on.
 (You can color on it, too, if you want.)

-9. Put your caffeine fix to work for the Earth.
+9. Put your caffeine fix to work for our planet.

 Compact fluorescent bulbs (CFLs—the spiral light bulbs) may cost more upfront, but they’ll save up to $57 over the life of the bulb.
 More importantly, they use 70 percent less energy than traditional bulbs and installing them is as easy as screwing in a light bulb.
-(Insert joke here.)
+(Sorry.)

 11. Make tracks instead of short car trips.

-You don't have to cut out your daily driving entirely, but when you only have a few blocks, or perhaps just a mile or two to travel and don't need to transport anything bulky, consider walking or hopping on your bike.
-Walking on those short trips generates less than a quarter of the greenhouse gasses that are emitted by driving the same distance.
+You don’t have to cut out your daily driving entirely, but when you only have a few blocks, or perhaps just a mile or two to travel and don’t need to transport anything bulky, consider walking, rollerblading, or hopping on your bike.
+Giving up the car and and walking just one day a week could cut your personal carbon output by a quarter, according to a 2021 study.